Flag of Kosovo: Use of Albanian and Serbian flags in Kosovo

 The Albanian flag remains popular with Kosovo Albanians.

 Serbia does not recognize the 2008 secession of Kosovo and considers it a United Nations-governed entity within its sovereign territory, the Autonomous Province of Kosovo and Metohija, as defined by the 2006 Constitution of Serbia.

 Even months after Kosovo's declaration of independence, the Serbian flag was still seen at official government buildings until officially replaced by the Kosovo government.
-Flags of Serbia and Serbian Orthodox Church were used in protests against Kosovo independence and still can be seen in Serb-majority areas in the north.
+Flags of Serbia, and Serbian Orthodox Church were used in protests against Kosovo independence and still can be seen in Serb-majority areas in the north.

 However, a person was sentenced by a panel of EULEX judges on 19 November 2009, for inciting hatred by raising a Serbian flag on a mosque in the southern part of Mitrovica (among other charges of discord/intolerance and attempted aggravated murder of a police officer).

 Historical flags

 Kosovo in SFR Yugoslavia / Serbia and Montenegro

-Until 2008, Kosovo did not have a flag of its own.
+Until 1991, Kosovo did not have a flag of its own.
 However, during different periods of history, different flags were flown in Kosovo.
 Before 1969, the only flags that could legally fly over Kosovo (then an autonomous province) were those of SFR Yugoslavia and SR Serbia.
 If a nationalist flag were flown, such as Albanian, Serbian or Croatian, a person could go to prison for doing so.

 In 1969, the Kosovar Albanian population was able to use a variant of the Albanian flag as its ethnic flag.
-However, the flag had to be charged with a red star, since this was a common symbol of the Yugoslav nation.
+However, the flag had to be charged with a red star, a symbol of socialism that was present on all Yugoslav flags.
 Even without this requirement, the flag of the People's Socialist Republic of Albania at the time had a red star, outlined in gold, above the double headed eagle.
 Later on, different nationalities in Kosovo could use their own national flags in accordance with legislation.

-Before the death of Yugoslav leader Josip Broz Tito and the breakup of SFR Yugoslavia, there were calls for the Albanian flag to be banned because residents in Kosovo did not want to live under a foreign flag.
-This sentiment culminated in the "Petition of the 2016", which called for, among other items, a greater statehood status for Serbia and the removal of all Albanian symbols.
+Before the death of Yugoslav leader Josip Broz Tito and the breakup of SFR Yugoslavia, there were calls for the Albanian flag to be banned because Kosovo Serbs did not want to live under a foreign flag.
+This sentiment culminated in the September 1985's "Petition of the 2016" (the number of Kosovo Serbs who organised it), which called for, among other items, a greater statehood status for Serbia and the removal of all Albanian symbols.
 The Serbian side also began to remove the red star from the Yugoslav flag, using it for protests to counterbalance the Albanian population and to promote a Greater Serbia.